-The MATP is an online program; it includes a residency requirement, MTP7201A Opening Seminar and MTP7201B Transitional Seminar.
-Because of COVID-19 restrictions, the last three seminars have been held virtually; the current plan is to return to in-person seminars as soon as it is deemed safe do so.
-Also, some online courses may require participation in teleconference sessions.
+The MATP is an online program.
+Some online courses may require participation in synchronous teleconference sessions.
+The program includes a residency requirement, MTP7201A Opening Seminar and MTP7201B Transitional Seminar.
+Due to COVID-19 restrictions, the last three seminars have been held virtually.
+The current plan is to return to in-person seminars as soon as it is deemed safe do so.

 Note about Additional Fees: In addition to tuition, seminar attendance for the MATP program requires students to budget for travel, room, and board.
-See below for additional expenses related to the selection of a Dual Concentration or the Concentration in Transformative Life Coaching.
+See below for additional expenses related to the selection of a Concentration in Transformative Life Coaching or a dual Concentration.